The Louisiana Baptist Message is a voice of and to Louisiana Baptists.

 There were a number of attempts to establish a newspaper to serve our churches, including the Louisiana Baptist in 1855, and even an effort to recognize the Mississippi Baptist Record as the official media outlet for Louisiana Baptists.
 However, in 1885 messengers to the state annual meeting asked the denomination to create a newspaper of its own.
 A committee reported to the 1886 Convention that “a paper as a private enterprise, meeting the demands of our denomination and having the active cooperation of all Baptist in the state, can be made a success.”
-Subsequently, the Baptist Chronicle was launched and adopted by messengers in 1887 as its official newspaper.
+Subsequently, the Baptist Chronicle (launched in 1885) was adopted by messengers in 1887 as Louisiana Baptists’ official newspaper.

-In 1919, the state Convention purchased the newspaper and soon changed the name to the Baptist Message.
+In 1919, the state Convention purchased the newspaper and changed the name to the Baptist Message.

 W.C.
 Friley (1885) was editor of the Baptist Chronicle when it was launched late in 1886 with its editorial offices in Shreveport.
 The paper was a private enterprise.
 However, the Louisiana Baptist Convention sponsored the publication and promised to support it.

 W.S.
 Penick (1887) was pastor of the First Baptist Church in Shreveport when he was named editor.
 The LBC adopted the Chronicle as its official journal the same year.